10up/gutenberg-lessons/README.md

 * Following 10up Best Practices
 * Follows block building patterns shown in the [10up WP Scaffold example block](https://github.com/10up/wp-scaffold/tree/trunk/themes/10up-theme/includes/blocks/example-block).

+If you get stuck or have questions, please post in the `#10up-gutenberg` Slack channel.

 ## Support
 If you run into issues with this training project, feel free to reach out in Slack to `#10up-gutenberg`.
 We also welcome bug reports, suggestions and contributions via the [Issues tab in Gitlab](https://gitlab.10up.com/exercises/gutenberg-lessons/-/issues).